lpi-code/Homelab/README.md

 # Homelab Infrastructure

-This repository contains the complete infrastructure-as-code setup for a multi-cluster Kubernetes homelab running on Proxmox with Talos Linux and Flux GitOps, now reorganized with an environment-first structure and Ansible as the source of truth.
+This repository contains the complete infrastructure-as-code setup for a Talos Kubernetes homelab running on Proxmox with an environment-first structure and Ansible as the source of truth.

 ## 🏗️ Architecture Overview

 - **Infrastructure**: Proxmox VE hypervisors
 - **Orchestration**: Talos Linux + Kubernetes
-- **GitOps**: Flux CD
-- **Provisioning**: Terraform
+- **Provisioning**: Terraform + OpenTofu
 - **Configuration**: Ansible (Source of Truth)
+- **Networking**: OpenWrt NAT gateway for cluster internet access
 - **Environments**: Development, Staging, Production
-- **Inventory**: Dynamic inventory with environment discovery
+- **Inventory**: TOML-based inventory with environment separation

-## 📁 New Structure
+## 📁 Project Structure

 ```
 Homelab/